What is white space and how does it affect content on the web? What are some of the principles of “gestalt”?

 Complementary - using colors which stand on opposing sides of the color wheel such as orange and purple, blue and yellow, or green and red.
 These colors generally have good contrast and if they also differ in lightness, they can be used as pairs for foreground and background colors.
 The designer should remember that certain complementary combinations don’t look good (red on green and vice versa are irritating to look at and are rarely used in combination) while others have stunning contrast.

-Find top Web talent today.
-Toptal can match you with the best developers to finish your project.Hire Toptal’s Web Developers
+Find top web designers today.
+Toptal can match you with the best designers to finish your project.Hire Toptal’s Web Designers

 When do you use JPEG compression and when would you prefer PNG instead?

 Different image compression formats have different purposes with different compression methods.

 JPEG compression reduces the image size by finding areas of a similar color; the higher the compression level, the more aggressively it looks for such areas leading to a loss of visual information and the generation of artefacts at the edges of the compressed areas.
 This compression is effective for photos, drawings, gradients, most illustrations and other colorful, rich images.
 JPEG doesn’t work as well for screenshots, simple UI elements, flat icons, schematics, and it is especially bad for text.

 PNG compression works by reducing the number of used colors.
 Depending on the level of compression this could lead to slight loss of color shades.
 PNG is great for logos, icons, signs, images containing text, for simple illustrations, UI elements and screenshots.
 Unlike JPEG, it also allows images to have transparent areas.
 PNG files are usually larger than JPEGs and don’t provide good compression for photos and complex, colorful images and gradients.

 How do you deal with images for Retina, 4K, UHD and other high-resolution display types?
 How do you produce and interpret raster mockups made for high resolution displays (including most smartphones)?
 What’s the most important thing to remember?